mbwatson/dockerized-django-postgres-nginx/README.md

-# Containerized Django App served by Nginx
+# Containerized Django App using PostgreSQL served by Nginx
-(& soon with PostgreSQL)

 ## Summary